Derosy1/DSA-Project-2/README.md

 DAX (Data Analysis Expressions) – For creating calculated columns, measures, and KPIs

 # Data Cleaning/Preparation
-* I loaded the palmoria group dataset
+* I loaded the palmoria group bonus table and employee data
-* I removed the exited employees
+* I removed the exited employees by unchecking all blank salaries
-* Removed employees with NULL department
+* Removed employees with NULL department by unchecking NUL
+* Removed ubrelated rating by unchecking them
-* chaked for missing gender values
+* Replaced missing genders byfilling ramdomely
 * Ensure correct data type
-* Removed duplicates
+* checked data quality all = 100%
-* Rename columns where necessary
+* Rename fact tanle as employee table

+Observed the supplimentary table is yet to be uploaded which is the rating table, thus i uploaded it from get data

+# Unpivot Values
+I highlighted all the rating columns, right clicked, unpivot all columns.
+Rename from attribute table to rating table and from vales table to bonus table

+# Combining the main table and supplimentary table
+I selected the main table, from Home i merged queries Using department as the merging columns
+Selected left outer join
+A bonus table was created, clicked to expand and unchecked others, selected bonus, ok Close & Apply

 # Exploratory Data Analysis